List of numismatics awards: Gilljam Prize for Third-Century Numismatics

-Administered by the Royal Numismatic Society—named after the Mr H.H.
+Administered by the Royal Numismatic Society—named after Mr H.H.
 Gilljam, the prize is awarded every two years for the book or article published in the previous three years which, in its view, represents the best contribution to the numismatics of the third century before the reform of Diocletian, with preference given to studies in the coinage of the Gallic and British Empires.

 Gunnar Holst Medal

-Administered by the Gunnar Holst Foundation for Numismatics, in Gothenburg, Sweden.
+The Gunnar Holst Medal is administered by the Gunnar Holst Foundation for Numismatics, in Gothenburg, Sweden.
 Recipients include Mark Blackburn (2011), and David Hendin (2013).

 Harry J Forman Dealer of the Year

 Administered by the American Numismatic Association—the award is named in honor of Harry J. Forman, a Philadelphia coin dealer, author and ANA Life Member who died in March 2008.

+Head Prize for Ancient Numismatics

+Administered by the University of Oxford, the award is named in honour of Barclay V. Head.
+It was set up by his friends after his death.

 Howland Wood Memorial Award for Best-in-Show Exhibit

 Administered by the American Numismatic Association—the ANA first presented the Howland Wood Memorial Award in 1952.
 “It is named for one of the ANA’s longtime and dedicated numismatists.
 During Howland Wood’s lifetime he served the ANA as its general secretary, a member of the board of governors, and both editor of The Numismatist and curator of the collections.
 The Howland Wood award is the most prestigious award given to exhibitors by the ANA.”